Congress moves to ban TikTok from US government devices

 House Speaker Nancy Pelosi, D-Calif., was pushing to include the TikTok provision in the big year-end bill, her office said.
 Sen. Josh Hawley, a Missouri Republican who authored a version of the TikTok bill that passed the Senate last week, called the government device ban “the first major strike against Big Tech enacted into law.”

-Speaking to reporters Tuesday, Hawley called the TikTok app “fun” and that users should have the right to use it without having their data subject to Beijing’s control.
+Speaking to reporters Tuesday, Hawley said users should have the right to use TikTok without having their data subject to Beijing’s control.
 He called for the Biden administration to force ByteDance to divest its U.S. operations.
 Courts blocked former President Donald Trump’s efforts to ban TikTok from U.S. smartphone app stores.

 “We shouldn’t have to ban it,” Hawley said.
 “Put up a firewall between Beijing and TikTok.”